Search This Blog

 Community Path Extension

-The Community Path Extension from Cedar to Lowell will bring the popular activity path closer to the Magoun Square neighborhood of Ward 5 by November of 2013!
+The Community Path Extension from Cedar to Lowell will bring the popular activity path closer to the Magoun Square neighborhood of Ward 5 by Fall 2014!
 All necessary funds have been obtained with bidding for the project going out in 2012 with construction starting on May 13th marked by a ceremonial groundbreaking.

 Most recently, the City of Somerville entered a lease agreement with the MBTA for the land.
 The MBTA owns the Community Path in Somerville because it is built on a rail bed.